ABOUT DEVOTED AND DISGRUNTLED

 Neil Murray cited ”D&D Scotland” as instrumental at the beginning of their journey setting up the NTS.

-Over the seven years that D&D has been happening in all it's different forms.
-Numerous conversations have happened and lots of change and action has come about.
+Over the nine years that D&D has been happening in all it's different forms, numerous conversations have happened and lots of change and action has come about.
 But most inspiring of all is the building of a passionate community of people prepared to support each other to ask difficult questions about theatre, how it is made, presented, received and what we are doing about it.